dentarg/auth0-blog/_posts/2016-11-21-building-and-authenticating-nodejs-apps.markdown

 Finally, we are ready to wire up our views and controllers with actual functionality.
 Remember, we are storing our controllers in the `routes/index.js` file.
 Let's open up that file and make the following adjustments:

 Also, for users of this application to be authenticated with Auth0, you need to setup a client in your [Auth0 dashboard](https://manage.auth0.com/#/).
-If you don't have Auth0 account, setup one [here](https://auth0.com/signup).
+If you don't have Auth0 account,  <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account now</a>).
-After you have created an account, visit your dashboard and add a client.
+After you have created an account, visit your dashboard and add a new client.
 Then, go to the Settings section of your client to copy the Client ID, Domain  and CLIENT SECRET information.
-One last thing to do in the Settings section is to add a callback URL; URL in your application where Auth0 redirects the user after they have authenticated.
+In the Settings section, scroll down a bit, you will see "Allowed Callback URLs", this is the last thing we will add here.
+Add the callback URL; URL in your application where Auth0 redirects the user after they have authenticated.
+A callback URL should like "http://localhost:3000/callback" where callback is one of the endpoints in created as route for this application.
+This "callback" endpoint can be assigned any name but make sure the given name is the same as the endpoint used in your route.

-Now, create .env file in the project root directory and add the following information.
+Now, create `.env` file in the project root directory and add the following information.

-AUTH0_DOMAIN="YOUR AUTH0 DOMAIN"
+- AUTH0_DOMAIN="YOUR AUTH0 DOMAIN"
-AUTH0_CLIENT_ID="YOUR AUTH0 CLIENT ID"
+- AUTH0_CLIENT_ID="YOUR AUTH0 CLIENT ID"
-AUTH0_CLIENT_SECRET="YOUR AUTH0 CLIENT SECRET"
+- AUTH0_CLIENT_SECRET="YOUR AUTH0 CLIENT SECRET"
-AUTH0_CALLBACK_URL="YOUR CALLBACK URL"
+- AUTH0_CALLBACK_URL="YOUR CALLBACK URL"

 ```js
 const express = require('express');